-A week ago, as markets tumbled and communities grappled with the new reality in the age of COVID-19, a group of financial marketers convened in Boston for a meeting of the Gramercy Institute.
-The session was billed as focusing on the topic of ”What’s New and What’s Next in Financial Marketing“ and indeed much of the content touched on the future, but, taking a cue from the news, the host initiated a discussion of marketing in a crisis.
+Just before everything shut down in the face of the pandeminc, a group of financial marketers convened in Boston for a meeting of the Gramercy Institute.
+The session was billed as focusing on the topic of ”What’s New and What’s Next in Financial Marketing“ and indeed much of the content touched on the future, but, taking a cue from the news at the time, the host initiated a discussion of marketing in a crisis.

 Broadly, the conversation fell into two buckets: communication “best practices” and the role of marketing.
 Two key take-aways: